-While Tests 2, 3 and 4 investigated the role of static stability, speed shear and mountain height in causing the studied turbulence encounter, in this section more direct evidence that waves may break because of environmental critical levels associated with the presence of the directional wind shear will be presented and discussed.
+While tests 2, 3, and 4 investigated the role of static stability, speed shear, and mountain-wave amplitude in causing the studied turbulence encounter, in this section more direct evidence that waves may break because of environmental critical levels associated with the presence of the directional wind shear will be presented and discussed.

-Both in the horizontal cross-section of Fig. 4 and in the vertical cross-section of Fig. 5a, the region 546 corresponding to Ri{out} < 0 exhibits an elongated shape that, departing from the first wave breaking 547 point, extends downstream forming a certain (small) angle with the wind direction (which is very 548 close to 270 degrees) at that height.
+Both in the horizontal cross section of Fig. 4 and in the vertical cross section of Fig. 5a, the region corresponding to Riout < 0 exhibits an elongated shape that, departing from the first wave breaking point, extends downstream forming a certain (small) angle with the wind direction (which is very close to 270°) at that height.
 This downwind transport of statically unstable air seems to be a signature of breaking waves in directional shear flows.
-Based on linear theory arguments, 550 Shutts (1998) demonstrated the existence of a flow feature known as "asymptotic wake" (see also 551 Shutts and Gadian (1999)).
-The asymptotic wake is a consequence of wave-numbers approaching critical levels in directional shear flows and, more precisely, of a component of the background 553 wind parallel to the wave phase lines that will advect the wave energy away from the mountain (in 554 stationary conditions).
+Based on linear theory arguments, Shutts (1998) demonstrated the existence of a flow feature known as "asymptotic wake" (see also Shutts and Gadian 1999).
+The asymptotic wake is a consequence of wavenumbers approaching critical levels in directional shear flows and, more precisely, of a component of the background wind parallel to the wave phase lines that will advect the wave energy away from the mountain (in stationary conditions).

-- The asymptotic wake predicted by Shutts translates into lobes of maximum wave velocity perturbation extending along the wind direction at each height, but not perfectly aligned with it (Fig.7a).
+The asymptotic wake predicted by Shutts translates into lobes of maximum wave velocity perturbation extending along the wind direction at each height, but not perfectly aligned with it (Fig. 7a).
 Steady linear theory predicts that shear will become indefinitely large in these flow regions.
-We speculate that the tail of negative Ri values in Figs. 4 and 5a, which is absent in all the breaking regions in Test 4 (see for example Fig.5d), is a manifestation of the asymptotic wake predicted by Shutts (1998).
-Although the asymptotic wake is a feature of steady flow, it develops due to advection of the wave field by the wind at critical levels, which means that it can extend over long distances in short time intervals, even when the flow is not perfectly steady. - In Fig.7 the magnitude of the horizontal velocity perturbation vector (u', v') is shown for 5 different cases: - Figure 7a and 7b show the flow behaviour for orographic waves excited by an axisymmetric mountain (as described by (6)) in the case of a background wind direction that changes (backs) continuously with height (constant rate of rotation ≈ 14 degrees/km), a constant $N = 0.01 \text{ s}^{-1}$ and wind speed $U = 10 \text{ m s}^{-1}$.
-Fig.7a shows the analytical solution obtained from a linear model for such a flow, similar to that developed by Teixeira and Miranda (2009), in Fig.7b the corresponding idealized numerical simulation (with H = 1 km) is presented.
-The numerical set-up for this idealized simulation is slightly different from the one presented in section 3 (see Guarino et al. (2016) for further details). - Figure 7c and 7d correspond to Test 1, therefore they depict simulations that use an idealized
+We speculate that the tail of negative Ri values in Figs. 4 and 5a, which is absent in all the breaking regions in test 4 (e.g., Fig. 5d), is a manifestation of the asymptotic wake predicted by Shutts (1998).
+Although the asymptotic wake is a feature of steady flow, it develops because of advection of the wave field by the wind at critical levels, which means that it can extend over long distances in short time intervals, even when the flow is not perfectly steady.

+In Fig. 7 the magnitude of the horizontal velocity perturbation vector (u', v') is shown for five different cases:

+• Figures 7a and 7b show the flow behavior for orographic waves excited by an axisymmetric mountain [as described by (6)] in the case of a background wind direction that changes (backs) continuously with height (constant rate of rotation $\approx 14^{\circ}$ km-1), a constant N = 0.01 s-1, and wind speed U = 10 m s-1.
+Figure 7a shows the analytical solution obtained from a linear model for such a flow, similar to that developed by Teixeira and Miranda (2009), in Fig. 7b the corresponding idealized numerical simulation (with H = 1 km) is presented.
+The numerical setup for this idealized simulation is slightly different from the one presented in section 3 [see Guarino et al. (2016) for further details].
-3D orography (as described by (6)) and a set of idealized mountain ridges (as described by

-(7)) but a real atmospheric sounding.

-• Figure 7e corresponds to the semi-idealized simulation that uses real orography and a real atmospheric sounding (more specifically, it focuses on a portion of the entire simulation domain shown in Fig.4a, starting at X = 240 km, Y = 110 km).
+- Figures 7c and 7d correspond to test 1, therefore they depict simulations that use an idealized 3D orography [as described by (6)] and a set of idealized mountain ridges [as described by (7)], but a real atmospheric sounding. - Figure 7e corresponds to the semi-idealized simulation that uses real orography and a real atmospheric sounding (more specifically, it focuses on a portion of the entire simulation domain shown in Fig. 4a, starting at X = 240 km, Y = 110 km).